 There are no cars on the streets until 8 a.m. so that the residents of Caracas can enjoy roller-skating to the “Early Morning Mass”.
 What a fun and fast way to go to church!

 5. Remembrance of the deceased in Finland

-Do you know any other weird Christmas traditions?
+Do you know any other weird Christmas traditions around the world?
 How is Christmas celebrated in your country?
 Feel free to leave a comment below!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.